-Analyze whether the action is really dangerous for the resident or would it just be easier for staff if she didn't take the action.
-For example, it may be more convenient if all of the residents remained inside on a rainy day.
-It may be difficult if a frail resident wants to go to the library in town, and needs to have transportation arranged.
+Analyze whether the action is dangerous for the resident or if it would be easier for staff if the action isn't taken.
+For example, it may be more convenient if all residents remained inside on a rainy day.
+It may be difficult if a frail resident wants to go to the library in town and requires transportation.
 Do any of these things influence the belief that the actions are unsafe?
 If so, plan a way to encourage the action.

-Is it really dangerous or are you worried that the residents' families might feel that it's dangerous?
+Is it dangerous or are you worried that the residents' families might feel it is dangerous?

-Do you believe that families should make decisions for the residents because they are paying or you feel the resident is too old to make such a decision?
-Is it really dangerous or does the family think it is dangerous and you feel that you are in the middle?
-If so, see ideas for family discussions around this issue in the Choice and Control and Independence section of this guide.
+Do you believe that families should make decisions for the residents because they are paying, or you feel the resident is too old to make such decisions?
+Is it dangerous or does the family think it is dangerous?
+If so, see ideas for family discussions around this issue in the Choice and Control and Independence section (Page 30) of this guide.

-Is it really dangerous or does it make you feel better if residents don't take chances because you're afraid of what might happen?
+• Is it dangerous or does it make you feel better if residents don't take chances because you're afraid of what might happen?

-✓ Develop A Process For Dealing With Real Risk
+Develop a Process for Dealing with Real Risk

-Do we always try to find ways to maintain resident choice and control when a resident wants to take a risk?
+• Do we always try to find ways to maintain resident choice and control when a resident wants to take a risk?